Home Swimming Pool Safety: Are You Protected?

 - Install a self-latching fence around the pool.
 Be sure to choose fencing materials that aren’t easy to climb.
 The USCPSC recommends at least a 4-foot high barrier with fence slats less than 4 inches apart.
 (The width of the fence slats is important to keep children from squeezing through.)

 - Check the pool’s drain and suction covers.
-If they are missing or broken, repair them immediately and keep everyone out of the pool.
+If they are missing or broken, repair them immediately and keep everyone out of the pool until they’re fixed.
 Faulty drains can cause accidental entrapment, which can lead to drowning.
-The best option is making sure they’re federally-compliant—if not, install drain covers that meet the standards of the Virginia Graeme Baker Pool & Spa Safety Act.
+The best option is making sure they meet the standards of the Virginia Graeme Baker Pool & Spa Safety Act.

 - If a door in your house leads to the swimming pool, consider installing a door alarm to alert you if someone—especially a child—is entering the pool area.